baraban2003/Redux-game/README.md

-This app was created with the next technologies:
+This app was created with the following technologies:
 1. React
 2. TypeScript
 3. redux-toolkit